When Is the Best Time to Buy Plane Tickets?

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

-With the cost of travel going up, US travelers are looking for ways to save money on airfare.
+Navigating the world of air travel can be daunting, with fluctuating prices and seemingly unpredictable deals.
+According to Tripadvisor’s 2024 Travel Outlook report, 94% of Americans are planning to travel as much as, if not more than, last year.
+And though airfares were down by 9.4% in December 2023 as compared with a year prior, according to NerdWallet’s Travel Price Index, travelers are always looking for ways to save money on airfare.
 They’re asking the age-old question: When is the best time to book a flight, whether for domestic travel or international getaways.
 Don’t worry, we’ve got you covered.

 What is the best day to buy plane tickets?